 What should I do then?

-If you cannot meet the deadline for immunizations, CPR card, or background check, you should wait until the next semester to register for EMT-Basic training.
+If you cannot meet the deadline for all clinical requirements (immunizations, CPR card, drug screening or background check), you should wait until the next semester to register for EMT-Basic training.

 I have a background check from my fire service, job or somewhere else.
 Can I use it?

 No, the clinical sites have specific things that your background is to be checked for including Medicare/Medicaid fraud.
 You must use a LSCS approved vendor.

 I have a positive background check, what should I do?